 Part of the reason sheet-pan suppers don’t usually need a ton of time in the oven is that a lot of recipes call for smaller cuts of meat and vegetables.
 The pan’s low sides allow hot air to freely circulate around all sides of the food, which, when combined with the size of the ingredients, speeds up the cook time.

 The right sheet the right way.
 Go for something that is aluminum or stainless steel so it’s sturdy and easy to clean.
-An 18-by-13-inch pan, or half sheet (not a jellyroll pan), is big enough to accommodate a wide variety of meals and give you enough room between your ingredients (more on that below).
+A 13-by-18-inch pan, or half sheet (not a jellyroll pan), is big enough to accommodate a wide variety of meals and give you enough room between your ingredients (more on that below).
 If you’re worried about sticking or discoloration on your sheet pan — I call this “character” — line it with parchment or foil.
 Gilbert suggests using olive oil spray in conjunction with foil since she finds that roasted meat and vegetables can still stick to it.

 Picking the best foods.
 Gilbert says most foods do well on a sheet pan, especially if what you’re after is something roasted and sporting an appealing crust.
 At the top of her list: Vegetables, which she says “particularly do awesome” on sheet pans.
 You’ll develop flavors you might not get from raw vegetables, and they’ll come out crispy on the outside but tender on the inside.
 Meat is another obvious candidate, from meatballs and thin-sliced fajitas all the way up to a whole chicken and leg of lamb.
 “I feel like a lot of meats are a little intimidating in general,” Gilbert says, but there’s something approachable about cooking them on a sheet pan.
 Especially with a trusty instant-read thermometer in hand, you can be confident in properly cooked meat.